brian1917/veracode-dynamic-scan-weekly-scheduler/README.md

 # Veracode Dynamic Scan Weekly Scheduler

 ## Description
 Script to set weekly dynamic scans from an input CSV file.
+The script should be executed on a weekly basis (e.g., cron job).

 ## Required Libraries
 CSV, requests, argparse, datetime, os